 How is Galooli optimizing renewable energy use?

 Galooli’s remote energy management solution provides customers with tools to maximize their use of alternative, green energy sources and minimizes fossil fuel reliance.
 We do so by tracking energy asset performance in real-time, and using AI-augmented analytics, to provide actionable insights for organizations to implement.
-These changes to organizations’ operations will optimize energy efficiency, reduce the necessity for on-site visits, and save on overall OPEX and CAPEX.
+These changes to organizations’ operations will optimize energy efficiency, reduce the necessity for on-site visits, and save on overall operational and capital costs.

 Renewable energy is an integral part of the energy we use globally, and that is growing by the day.
 Though we are still entrenched in using fossil fuels for providing energy to the majority of the Earth’s human population, there is a conscious and concerted effort to change that.